Durafen/quixe/README.txt

 *** Fork Notes ***
 Added:
-- word auto competition with tab and shift tab.
+- Word auto competition with tab and shift tab.
 - History search with up and down arrows.
 - History queue incresead to 500 lines.